PassFort/integration-docs/source/01-metadata.html.md

 <aside>
-  If you update the name of the provider returned by the endpoint, it will only be updated when the integration is re-validated.
+  If you update the name of the provider returned by the endpoint, it will only be updated in PassFort when the integration is re-validated.
 </aside>

 ### HTTP Request